 Bonding is an effective way of repairing damaged front teeth.
 Bonding works very well for small to medium-sized tooth defects.
 There are plenty of benefits to bonding your damaged teeth, such as:

-- Bonding your teeth is a simple procedure and can be done in a single visit.
+- Bonding is a simple process that is typically completed in a single session.

 - Dental bonding yields great aesthetic results.

 - The bonding material is safe, relatively durable, and beautiful.